Snowflake-Labs/sfguide-agentic-ai-for-asset-management/README.md

 ```

 #### Scenario 3: AI-Assisted Mandate Compliance & Security Replacement
-*David Chen receives a compliance alert that META has been downgraded to ESG grade D, violating the fund's minimum BBB ESG requirement.
+*David Chen receives a compliance alert that META has been downgraded to ESG grade CCC due to governance concerns, violating the fund's minimum BBB ESG requirement.
 He needs to identify a suitable replacement.*

 **Mandate Compliance - ESG Breach**:
 ```
-I've received an alert that META has been downgraded to ESG grade D. Can you verify this breach for the SAM AI & Digital Innovation portfolio and show me our current exposure?
+I've received an alert that META has been downgraded to ESG grade CCC.
+Can you verify this breach for the SAM AI & Digital Innovation portfolio and show me our current exposure?
 ```

 **Mandate Compliance - Replacements**: